 - Application: Winter, Mountain Bikes

-- Maxxis Colossus: We are reviewing the 120 TPI casing two versions of this fat bike tire here.
-While the other version featured a 60 TPI casing that is more sturdy, the 120 TPI version can deliver optimized performance.
+- Maxxis Colossus: We are reviewing the 120 TPI casing amongst the two versions of this fat bike tire here.
+While the other version featured a 60 TPI casing that is more sturdy, the 120 TPI version is able to deliver optimized performance.
 This is owing to the additional flexibility and the Dual rubber compound.

-- Tread pattern: There are several long knobs on the Colossus that have been designed in such a way that they can better grip the hard surface after penetrating through the snow.
+- Open tread pattern: There are several long knobs on the Colossus that have been designed in such a way that they are able to better grip the hard surface after penetrating through snow.
 Any snow that gets packed on the tires is cleared out thanks to the open pattern of the treads, helping the tire to sustain traction.

-- Dual compound: This Maxxis tire can exhibit enhanced traction while taking corners, which couples with reduced rolling resistance.
+- Dual compound: This Maxxis tire is able to exhibit enhanced traction while taking corners, which couples with reduced rolling resistance.
 This compound ensures that even when conditions are below zero, the tire compound is pliable.

 - EXO casing: This effectively protects the tire from punctures.
 The sidewall of the Colossus is protected by this material that is resistant to abrasion and cut, thanks to the fact that it is woven densely.
 Being lightweight and flexible, tire performance is likely to remain consistent.